 Disadvantages Of Sponsorship Emails

-- It's Paid: Sponsorship emails are being sent to people who you haven’t earned as subscribers (they didn’t opt-in to your list).
-In this context, you have to pay in order to get content in front of them.
+- It's Paid: Sponsorship emails are sent to people you haven’t earned as subscribers (they didn’t opt-in to your list).
+In this context, you have to pay to get content in front of them.
 Vendors offer different payment packages and here you enter the land of negotiation.
 Some of the most popular options are paying a flat free, paying based on a CPM (cost per thousand impressions) model or paying per new lead acquired.

 - Dedicated Resources: Sponsorship emails and management of the vendor relationship require a big marketing effort and tight control.
 In addition to brand synergies, you'll also need to understand the data behind their emails.
 If your industrial business has a small marketing team, this type of email marketing can be difficult to execute.